davekilian/primer/basic/calc.md

 > Diagram showing input 1, control 1

 In this book, we're only going to cover NOT and AND; if you'd like to figure out how to build the other operators out of transistors, feel free to try it as an exercise.

-One interesting factoid: you actually don't have to puzzle out how to design circuitry to implement the other Boolean operators if you don't want to; it's actually possible to use copies of NOT and AND to implement any Boolean operator.
-This famous proof is sometimes referred to as [NAND logic](https://en.wikipedia.org/wiki/NAND_logic); feel free to click the link to learn more.
+> One interesting factoid: you don't actually have to puzzle out how to design circuitry for each of the remaining Boolean operators: you can implement any Boolean operator by copying and pasting the circuits we just designed!
+>
+> The basic idea is to first hook up a NOT subcircuit to the end of an AND subcircuit, such that the output of the AND becomes the input of the NOT; the result is a new type of subcircuit often called "NAND" (because `NAND(a, b) = NOT(AND(a, b))`).
+There's a well-known proof that you can use NAND gates to implement any Boolean operator, even NOT or AND; for details, see Wikipedia's article on [NAND logic](https://en.wikipedia.org/wiki/NAND_logic).
+>
+> That said, using NAND logic produces big circuits; if you puzzle out how to directly build each Boolean operator directly out of transistors, you can easily end up with smaller, more space-efficient circuitry.

-## Digital Logic Schematcs
+## Digital Logic Schematics

-> Introduce the idea of bulding a circuit purely out of the logic gates we just invented.
-We know internally that each of these gates is actually a subcircuit built out of power lines, grounding lines and transistors, but we're designing at a "higher level" &mdash; we don't have to think about transistors, we can think in terms of the building blocks we built ourselves.
-Abstraction!
+If you think a little about NAND logic, it may become clear how quickly the complexity of such a circuit can get out of hand: even a single NAND subcircuit is already large enough to start getting confusing, so imagine a subcircuit that combines a handful of them!

+To help deal with this complexity without going insane, people have invented an alternate kind of circuit schematic diagram specifically for circuits built out of the 1-bit Boolean operations we oulined above: the **digital logic schematic**.
+The basic idea behind these is to define a schematic symbol for each kind of Boolean operator; each of these symbols is called a **logic gate**.
+The main way digital logic schematics reduce complexity is removing the power and grounding lines.
+Of course, you can't literally remove these and still have a funcitoning circuit; but in digital logic schematics, power and grounding are both taken as implied, and we focus only on showing the relationship between inputs and outputs.

+For a full table of schematic symbols for logic gates, see [this Wikipedia article](https://en.wikipedia.org/wiki/Logic_gate#Symbols).

+We will adopt logic schematics for the remainder of this page (and, actually, for the rest of the chapter as well).
+Keep in mind, however, that digital logic schematics are just a different way of writing down the same schematics we've been writing all along &mdash; they're just a way to reduce visual complexity, so we can focus on what really matters.

+Make sense?
+Then let's move on, and see how to build circuits that implement grade-school math on binary numbers ...

 ## Addition

 > Build a one-bit adder with carry out of logic gates
 >
-> Show how you can string these together to make a four-bit adder
+> Show how you can string these together to make, as an example, a four-bit adder
 >
 > Mention other calculations which we'll leave as an exercise to the reader, but recommend they come back to this after reading the chapter where we introduce integers for real